 Investigators have found that this full capacity protocol is safer for patients, producing a lower mortality rate and a shorter LOS; the patients prefer this protocol, too, Viccellio noted.
 “We surveyed patients who were in the hallways in the ED vs. in the hallways upstairs.
 Close to 90% preferred being upstairs,” he said.

 Again, hospitals and EDs must focus on solutions that work rather than pet projects or Lean events that may just nibble around the edges, leaving EDs with the same problem they are trying to solve.
 “The front end is not the problem.
 The throughput on the back end is.
 This should draw your attention to what your fixes are,” Viccellio stressed.

 While hospitals and EDs grapple with their capacity problems, Viccellio recommended administrators consider every queue that exists.
 “You have to get patients out as quickly as you can, so what are they waiting for?” he asked.
 “Are they waiting for physical therapy, an echocardiogram, or a CT scan?
 Do all of these services go home at [3 p.m.] so that those patients have to wait until the next morning?”

-Answering these questions should help hospitals pinpoint throughput problems.
-Then, administrators can find ways to redistribute staff so that services ordered today are fulfilled the same day.
+Answering these questions should help hospitals pinpoint their throughput problems.
+Then, administrators can find ways to redistribute existing staff so that services ordered today are fulfilled the same day.
 “This may help with throughput short term in a dramatic way,” Viccellio predicted.

-Although gathering good data is important to any change process, Viccellio cautioned that continuous requests for new data should never be an excuse for inaction.
+Although gathering good data is important to any change process, Viccellio cautioned that continuous requests for new data should never be used as an excuse for inaction.
 “You can keep asking for data to enforce inaction for months to years,” he said.
 “These things have to be done in a framework of clear leadership and a time frame.
 You need your crucial data, but it is possible to keep asking for more and more data just to put off action.”